 I hope no one will take objection to my story because the end of it leaves the good people all happy and at peace.
 If my experience of life has not been very long, it has at least been manifold; and I can safely subscribe to that which a mighty king and a great philosopher declared, when he said, that neither the experience of his youth nor of his age had ever shown him "the righteous forsaken, nor his seed begging their bread."

-THE END.
+THE END

-A quick note: Hi!
-I'm Julie, the woman who runs Global Grey - the website where this ebook was published for free.
-These are my own editions, and I hope you enjoyed reading this particular one.
-To support the site, and to allow me to continue offering these quality (and completely free) ebooks, please think about donating a small amount (if you already have - thank you!).
-It helps with the site costs, and any amount is appreciated.
+I'm Julie, the woman who runs Global Grey - the website where this ebook was published.
+These are my own formatted editions, and I hope you enjoyed reading this particular one.